 BuyCoins - Buy & Sell Bitcoin, Ethereum, LitecoinLatest release: 5.6.0 ( 16th April 2021 ) 🔍 Last analysed 27th April 2021 .
 Custodial: The provider holds the keys Not functioning anymore

 Help spread awareness for build reproducibility

-Please help us spread the word, asking BuyCoins - Buy & Sell Bitcoin, Ethereum, Litecoin to support reproducible builds via their Twitter!
+Please help us spread the word discussing the risks of centralized custodians with BuyCoins - Buy & Sell Bitcoin, Ethereum, Litecoin via their Twitter!

 Do your own research!

 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.

 This app is not on the app stores anymore and given the many scam accusations it might have been a scam.

 As the provider of this product holds the keys, verifiability of the product is not relevant to the security of the funds!

 As part of our Methodology, we ask:Is the product self-custodial?
 If not, we tag it Custodial!

 A custodial service is a service where the funds are held by a third party like the provider.
 The custodial service can at any point steal all the funds of all the users at their discretion.
 Our investigations stop there.